Trenchless technology: Trenchless rehabilitation

 Trenchless rehabilitation includes such construction methods as spiral wound lining, sliplining, thermoformed pipe, pipe bursting, shotcrete, gunite, cured-in-place pipe (CIPP), grout-in-place pipe, mechanical spot repair, and other methods for the repair, rehabilitation, or replacement of existing buried pipes and structures without excavation, or at least with minimal excavation.
 Mechanical spot repair is applied where damaged pipelines require the reinstatement of structural integrity.
 Sliplining, CIPP, and thermoformed pipe lining involve pulling or inverting a new liner into an existing pipe, then applying heat and/or pressure to force the liner to expand to fill the pipe.
 CIPP technologies combine a carrier (felt or fibreglass) impregnated with heat, ultraviolet light, or ambient curable resin to form a "pipe within a pipe".
 Pipe bursting fractures a pipe from the inside and forces the fragments outwards while a new pipe is drawn in to replace the old.
 The other methods are primarily for fixing spot leaks.

 Trenchless rehabilitation methods are generally more cost-effective than traditional exhume (dig) and replace methods.

 Trade associations

 The trenchless technology industry is represented by several industry associations in addition to standing committees within almost every water and sewer related industry association.
 The International Society for Trenchless Technology, established in 1986, has 25 active national trenchless technology societies associated with it.

 In the UK, the United Kingdom Society for Trenchless Technology (UKSTT) was established in 1993.
-UKSTT offers a Trenchless Enquiry Service to assist people in all area's of trenchless technology.
+UKSTT offers a Trenchless Enquiry Service to assist people in all areas of trenchless technology.

 In the US, The National Association of Sewer Service Companies (NASSCO) was established in 1976 and is the oldest such association with a trenchless focus.
 The North American Society for Trenchless Technology (NASTT) was established in 1990.

-Several organizations bring out technical Journals for sensitizing the readers about such techniques.
+Several organizations bring out technical journals for sensitizing the readers about such techniques.